BayAreaMetro/travel-model-one/utilities/express-lane-prices/README.md

 # Tools for processing express lane "Trip Transaction reports"
 --------------------
-In Nov 2023, we calcualted express lane toll per mile using the following materials from Bay Area Toll Authority (BATA)
+In Nov 2023, we calcualted express lane toll per mile using the following materials from Bay Area Toll Authority (BATA) For MTC internal staff, see the communications here: Box\EL Pricing Data March 2023\RE Express lane pricing data for 2023.msg

 --------------------
 INPUTS